space307/pure-index/README.md

 ...
 ```

 The number of exports increases over time.
 All of its exportable code requires support.
-But is all of it actually being used?
+But is all of it being used?

 You can check this manually by just looping through the exports.
-It's time consuming and there is a chance of error.
-What if it's code is used by multiple repositories?
+It’s time-consuming, and there is a chance of error.
+What if multiple repositories use its code?

 Let's automate this process!